liveanddeadcat/Yuchen-s-little-spectral-flow-/README.md

 Don't worry if that's causing mathphobia.
 As long as you get all elements ready and in the right formats, you can do these calculations following the instructions in the scripts!

-1. Compare and visualise the spectral profiles of your reference controls
+1. Gate reference control populations you want.
+Compare and visualise the spectral profiles of your reference controls
 2. OLS spectral unmixing with AF extraction
 3. Other unmixing methods: Weighted LS, NNLS, Ridge regression
 4. Evaluate your unmixing model via statistical methods